-I’m not sure where I read it, but I have long believed that it’s a good idea to always have a bottle of champagne chilling in the refrigerator.
+We’re not sure where we read it, but we have long believed that it’s a good idea to always have a bottle of champagne chilling in the refrigerator.
 You just never know when a special occasion will present itself, or when someone will share news that is worthy of celebration.
 Sometimes, however, not everyone wants to drink bubbly, or perhaps you think it’s time to swap that bottle for something new.
 Whatever the circumstance, it’s never a bad time to open a bottle, and sometimes sharing a round of champagne cocktails is enough of an excuse.
-This week, I want to share the French 75, a wonderful twist on the Collins that is perfect for warm summer nights.
+This week, we want to share the French 75, a wonderful twist on the Collins that is perfect for warm summer nights.

 1.5 oz gin